astroumd/ADASSProceedings/2021/README.md

 which creates personalized-templates.tar.gz from the just filled papers/ tree.
 The individual PID.tar files can be made available to authors, in addition to the big ADASS2021.tar

+##  Databases

+From the registration we need this CSV, but there is this column "PaperID" that will need to be filled out by the LOC once the papers have been accepted.
+So it's good to make room for it at the design stage.

+The book production then uses a simpler derived ascii table, called "papers.tab", which editors also use to annotate the editing progress.
+The format of this is

+      #  comment lines
+      Lastname, Firstname     ; PaperID      arbitary comments such as EditorName

+this could be derived from the CSV, but you could make it another way as well.